olivier-carrere/techwriterblog/src/content/blog/dita-xml-to-markdown-lightweight-information-typing.md

 tags: [DITA, Markdown, Information Typing]
 ---

-This blog has a history.
-It began years ago with a strong focus on **DITA XML**—sharing insights, tips, and reflections on structured content management.
-At that time, DITA represented the gold standard for large-scale technical documentation, but it came with a price: the weight of XML syntax, specialized editors, and complex publishing pipelines.
-The blog itself was first hosted on **WordPress**, then migrated to [**Sphinx**](https://docs.redaction-technique.org/) to explore alternatives like **reStructuredText**.
+This blog has a history rooted in **DITA XML**.
+For years, it explored structured content management—sharing insights, tips, and reflections.
+Back then, DITA was the gold standard for large-scale technical documentation, but its complexity came at a cost: verbose XML syntax, specialized editors, and intricate publishing pipelines.
+Initially hosted on **WordPress**, the blog later moved to [**Sphinx**](https://www.sphinx-doc.org/) to experiment with alternatives like **reStructuredText**.

-Today, the spotlight has shifted.
-The new focus is on **Markdown**.
+Today, the focus has shifted to **Markdown**.

 Markdown is a **lightweight markup language**.
-Unlike XML, it is easy to read and write, requires no dedicated software, and integrates seamlessly with modern publishing workflows.
-Yet, it still provides enough structure for technical writers to apply the **DITA philosophy of information typing**—organizing content into concepts, tasks, and references.
+Unlike XML, it’s human-readable, easy to write, and doesn’t require dedicated software.
+Yet it still allows technical writers to apply the **DITA philosophy of information typing**, structuring content into **concepts, tasks, and references**.

-Instead of heavy XML toolchains, writers can now rely on **freely available tools** such as static site generators (**Astro**, **Starlight**) and open ecosystems.
-This makes structured documentation more accessible—not just to enterprise teams, but also to individual writers, open-source contributors, and small organizations.
+Instead of relying on heavy XML toolchains, writers can leverage **open, freely available tools**—including static site generators like [**Astro**](https://astro.build/) and its [**Starlight**](https://starlight.astro.build/) theme.
+Structured documentation is now accessible to a wider audience: individual writers, small teams, open-source contributors, and enterprise documentation teams alike.

 This blog is a **work in progress**.
-Many older posts are still in French, but **most new content will be in English**.
-Over time, older material will either be translated or pruned.
+Most [legacy content remains in French](https://docs.redaction-technique.org/), but **new content will primarily be in English**.
+Over time, older posts may be translated or curated to align with this new focus.

-The goal remains unchanged: to provide insights and practical knowledge that help technical communicators navigate the evolving landscape of documentation—this time with a stronger emphasis on **lightweight, open, and sustainable practices**.
+The mission remains the same: providing practical insights to help technical communicators navigate the evolving landscape of documentation—now with an emphasis on **lightweight, open, and sustainable practices**.

-Stay tuned for new posts, tutorials, and explorations at the intersection of **structured writing, lightweight markup, and modern documentation workflows**.
+Stay tuned for posts, tutorials, and experiments at the intersection of **structured writing, lightweight markup, and modern documentation workflows**.